The Chase Layup Drill will help you finish at the rim better.

 - You can gamify the drill to make it more competitive.
 Just add a scoring system for baskets made and deflects/blocks achieved, for example.

-- Put in max effort on both defence and offence.
-This will help you improve the skills much quicker.
+- Put in maximum effort on both defence and offence.
+This will help you improve your skills much quicker.

 - This drill is best done if there are a lot of players.
 You can do it with just two people, but it’s not as fun.
 If there are many participants, you can match up against wider a variety of players (different sizes, skillsets, and abilities), which will help you improve quicker.
 It’ll also be more competitive this way.